maliksaqibahmad/maliksaqibahmad/README.md

 ## 🚀 Full Stack Developer | 💻 Ethical Hacker | 🌱 Always Learning

 Welcome to my GitHub profile!
-I'm a passionate full-stack developer and an ethical hacker, on a journey to create amazing web applications and solve real-world problems through code.
+I'm a passionate full-stack developer and an ethical hacker, on a journey to create amazing web applications, solve real-world problems through code and learning French as well, cause why not?

 ### 🛠️ Technologies & Tools